iq-coryp/documentation-testing/pages/api/crm.md

 ###CustomerFull

-CustomerFull is an extension on the Customer resource, it consists of all Customer properties plus the following:
+CustomerFull is an extension on the Customer resource.

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|